nauam/Courses/docs/api/rundeck-api.md

 ### Takeover Schedule in Cluster Mode

-Tell a QW Control server in cluster mode to claim all scheduled jobs from another cluster server.
+Tell a Rundeck server in cluster mode to claim all scheduled jobs from another cluster server.

 This endpoint can take over the schedule of certain jobs based on the input: